hannahmalm/running/notes.md

     - User has many logs
     - User has secure password
     - Logs belong to Users
 10. Views - The front end of the user facing part of the application.
 Has CSS, HTML, and Javascript.
-This is the only thing the user interacts with directly
+This is the only thing the user interacts with directly; Created Controllers & Views simultaniously
+    - Layout view = standard view that has the yield, this will also have a nav bar
 11. Controllers - Go between for models and views - relays data from the view to the model and then back to the view
-     - It is the responsibility of either the session/user to log in or out

-     **AFTER ADDING IN CONTROLLERS/ROUTES, ADD THEM INTO config.ru**
+     - It is the responsibility of either the session/user to log in or out **AFTER ADDING IN CONTROLLERS/ROUTES, ADD THEM INTO config.ru**
+     - User controller has signup(get & post), login(get&post), logout(get - does not get its own view), failure route
 12. View --> Controller --> Model --> Controller --> View
 13. MVC allows for organization and to keep files seperated using seperation of concerns